Islamists claim win in Tunisia's Arab Spring vote

 The highest-profile secularist challenger to Ennahda, the Progressive Democratic Party (PDP) conceded defeat.
 It had warned voters that modern, liberal values would be threatened if the Islamists won.

-Ennahda's win was a remarkable turnaround for a party which just 10 months ago had to operate underground because of a government ban which had put hundreds of followers in prison.
+Ennahda's win was a remarkable turnaround for a party which just 10 months ago had to operate underground because of a government ban and which had hundreds of followers in prison.

 In a slick and well-funded campaign, the party tapped into a desire among ordinary Tunisians to be able to express their faith freely after years of aggressively enforced secularism.